kvaishak/my_garden/_notes/Hindrances to mastery.md

 Don't be discouraged by those.
 Let go of the hatred or the ill will and continue on your journey.

 ## Dullness/heaviness
-Characterized by sleepiness, lack of motivation, lack of energy, leading to depression.
+Characterised by sleepiness, lack of motivation, lack of energy, leading to depression.
 Described in Buddhism as Imprisonment, one must have to find a way to come out of it in order to continue towards your goal.
 Nobody is free from experiencing all these.
 But what you have to do is realize this and try to find a way to come out of it.

 ## Restlessness